karunakaryadav/M2_Home-Security-With-Door-Sensor/1_Requirements/README.md

 __4'W 1'H__:-
 **What**:
- Door sensors are an essential component of your home security system: they let you know about the Door which is open or closed.
+ Door sensors are an essential component of your home security system: they let you know about the Door which is open or closed
  **Why**:
- In order to get door status that if door is open then we can assume that someone is entering or going out.
+ In order to get door status that if door is open then we can assume that someone is entering or going out **when**
- **when**
-   Anytime we can use this sensors as this are automatic door sensors which are connected to door to get the status of door.
+   Anytime we can use this sensors as this are automatic door sensors which are connected to door to get the status of door **Who**
-   **Who**
-   All the peoples those who want to keep their Home secure With this Door Sensors which are easy to Install.
+   All the peoples those who want to keep their Home secure With this Door Sensors which are easy to Install **How**:
-   **How**:
-   One piece attaches on the door frame, and the other attaches parallel to the first piece on the door itself. these two parts creats close circuit when door is close and when door is open it will switch circuit.
+   One piece attaches on the door frame, and the other attaches parallel to the first piece on the door itself these two parts creats close circuit when door is close and when door is open it will switch circuit

   __SWOT ANALYSIS__: